archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 # Using DataFrames to List URLs

-Finally, you can also get a list of the URLs in a collection with the following command:
+Finally, you can compile a list of the URLs in a collection with the following command:

 ```
 from aut import *